PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/screens/AdminPortal/OrganizationFundCampaign/OrganizationFundCampaigns/functions/default.md

 - Uses `FUND_CAMPAIGN` query to fetch the list of campaigns based on the provided fund ID, search term, and sorting criteria.

 ### Rendering
-- Renders a `ReportingTable` component with campaigns information.
+- Renders a `DataTable` component with campaigns information.
 - Displays modals for creating and editing campaigns.
 - Shows error and loading states using `Loader` and error message components.